van-8/mm-site/pages/wisdom.md

 11. Everyone has their own story.
 12. Anger is letting someone control your life.
 13. All models are wrong, but some are useful.
+14. Work towards a better world and earn glory from the effort.

 ## Memorable Quotes